- upstairs (adv.)

-- 1590s (adj.), from up + stairs (see stair).
+- 1590s, from up (adv.) + stairs (see stair).
+As an adjective from 1782.
 The noun is first attested 1872.
-Meaning "characteristic of upstairs life" (in private rooms of a household, as opposed to servants' quarters) is recorded from 1942.
+Adjectival meaning "characteristic of upstairs life" (in private rooms of a household, as opposed to servants' quarters) is recorded from 1942.

 He [Halifax] had said he had known many kicked down stairs, but he never knew any kicked up stairs before.
 [Gilbert Burnet, supplement to "History of My own Time," from his original memoirs, c.1697]